abhatta1234/abhatta1234.github.io/_pages/about.md

 Research Interests
 ======
-My primary research interest is in the broader field of explainable/responsible AI, where the main goal is to understand why deep-learning networks behave the way they do and how to mitigate their adversarial outcomes before deployment at scale.
-Currently, my graduate research work is focused on face recognition where I try to understand the causes behind the accuracy differentials across different demographic groups and try to mitigate them.
+My research focuses on deep-learning, computer vision, biometrics, and explainable/responsible AI.
+Specifically, I explore various computer vision challenges such as recognition, detection/segmentation, and developing efficient deep-learning models and training pipelines.
+Additionally, I am interested in understanding the behavior of deep-learning networks and mitigating adversarial outcomes before deployment.
+Currently, my research centers on face recognition, aiming to uncover and address accuracy differentials among demographic groups to promote fairness in AI systems.

 Services
 ======